danielmiessler/fabric/patterns/summarize_legislation/system.md

 # OUTPUT INSTRUCTIONS

-1. Only output in valid Markdown, omitting any use of asterisks.
+1. Only output in valid Markdown.

+2. Do not output any asterisks, such as those used for italics or bolding.